Wild Pottery – Level 2

 The making: the whole of the first day will be for making your pots.
-You’ll dig your own clay, as you did on Level 1, but prep it slightly differently.
+You’ll dig your own clay from the woods as you did on Level 1, but will prep it slightly differently.
 You’ll learn more complex construction techniques for your pots than you did on Level 1 and will also be able to consolidate your existing skills.
-Natural earth pigments will be available for you to decorate your pots if you wish.
+A range of natural earth pigments will be available for you to decorate your pots if you wish, using various natural brushes.

 The firing: on the second day we’ll set up the clamp kiln together.
-Once it’s up and running, it will burn through the night to the following day.
+This is a wonderful team activity: prepping and bringing together the various elements, including wood, fire and earth.
+Once the clamp kiln’s up and running, it will burn through the night to the following day.
 At times we’ll need to keep a close eye on the kiln and monitor its progress.
 At other times there’ll be a chance to enjoy some down time in the beautiful woods.
 Because of the nature of the firing process and the variables involved, daily timings will vary a bit as we respond to the kiln.
-(This is essentuially a 2.5 day course spread over 3 days)

-A light vegetarian lunch is provided, we’ll have have a kettle on the camp fire, plus a huge tarp on hand for cover in case we need it.
+A simple but hearty vegetarian lunch is provided (on days 1 & 2), we’ll have have a kettle on the camp fire, plus a huge tarp on hand for cover in case we need it.
 I aim to offer you a satisfying learning experience as well as an enjoyable time away from it all.
 To support you in getting the most from the days, we’ll connect to the woodland surroundings through a short and simple, guided mindfulness-based practice.

 It was great to work together communally and use our physical bodies to dig, knead, mould, sweep, build, blow, and wait.
-I really loved it and felt my body just relax and take up more space, feel more solid… it was an effect I wasn’t expecting!
+I really loved it and felt my body just relax and feel more solid… an effect I wasn’t expecting!

-Thank you so much for providing such a beautiful space with your energy, and for sharing these valuable crafts and techniques with us.
+Thank you so much for providing such a beautiful space, and for sharing these valuable crafts and techniques with us.
 VT, Sussex

 You can read FAQs here.